 1841 Age: 33 Contributed an article on the steam engine and steam navigation for the 7th edition of the Encyclopaedia Britannica

 1850 Age: 52 Appointed secretary for the Great Exhibition of 1851

 1864 Age: 56 Published a 3-volume treatise on The Modern System of Naval Architecture

 1872 Age: 64 Designed the Rotunde for the 1873 Vienna Exposition

 John Scott Russell’s great legacy is his contribution to Naval Architecture and fluid dynamics.
 His work on solitons has helped to advance fluid dynamics and subsequently fibre optic data transmission.
-The Institution that he founded is still flourishing after 168 years of advancing the science of Naval Architecture i.e. Royal Institute of Naval Architects.
+The Royal Institution of Naval Architects that he founded is still flourishing after 168 years of advancing the science of Naval Architecture.

 He will be best remembered for bringing science to naval architecture through the investigation and development of theories.